- network security & network forensics

 - Erwin Orye (since September 2018, industrial PhD working at the NATO CCDCOE)

 - Andrew Roberts (since Nov 2020)

 Graduated/completed PhD students:

-At Loughborough I have supervised over 30 MSc theses, and done numerous final year projects reviews, PhD progress reviews and been on the committee of 10 PhD defenses.
-At Tallinn University of Technology I have successfully completed 10 MSc students.
+I have supervised over 60 MSc theses, and done numerous final year projects reviews, PhD progress reviews and been on the committee of 17 PhD defenses.

 - ACM SIGCOMM, London, UK, August 17-21, 2015 (general co-chair jointly with Steve Uhlig, 608 attendee conference)